 - If you are pregnant or plan to become pregnant.
-In clinical trials with pregnant women, use of clindamycin during the second and third trimesters was not associated with an increase in birth defects.
-Whether clindamycin can harm an unborn baby during the first trimester is unknown.
-Clindamycin should be used during the first trimester only if clearly needed.
-Talk to your health care provider about possible risks with taking clindamycin when pregnant.
+Clindamycin should be used during pregnancy only if clearly needed.
+Talk to your health care provider about the risks of taking clindamycin during pregnancy.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Clindamycin may affect the way other medicines or products work, and other medicines or products may affect how clindamycin works.
 Ask your health care provider if there are interactions between clindamycin and the other medicines you take.

 Ask your health care provider about possible side effects from clindamycin.
 Your health care provider will tell you what to do if you have side effects.

 Take clindamycin according to your health care provider’s instructions.
 Your health care provider will tell you how much clindamycin to take and when to take it.
 Before you start clindamycin and each time you get a refill, read any printed information that comes with your medicine.